 The record catalog collection (1910–1960) includes 130 catalogs of special series such as Polyphon Disques Arabes; HMV East African Records; Catálogo Numerical de Discos Victor Argentina; Parlophone Javanese Records; Zarzuelas Impresionadas por La Voz de Su Amo; Odéon Katalaogy Malagasy; Beltona Scottish & Irish Records; Cairophon; Victor Catalogue of all Languages; Zonophone Numerical List: Gujarati, Marathi, Hindustani, Sindhi, Jain; Odeon Repertório Portugués; Greek, Turkish, Armenian, Spanish-Oriental Records; Discos Mexicanos Vocalion; Slovenskych Rekordov; La Voix de son Maître Disques Espagnols et Sardanes; Columbia Maori Records; Pathé Répertoire Tunisien; and Columbia Punjabi, Bangri, Nepali.

-The Häupl collection is currently being processed.
+Sound recordings in the Häupl collection are currently being cataloged.
 Cylinder recordings are being cataloged and digitized through the UCSB Cylinder Audio Archive and 78rpm discs are being cataloged and added to UCSB Library Search.
 Digital copies can be requested through a Special Collections Research Account.

-An inventory of the photographs is in progress and will be made available through the Online Archive of California (OAC).
+An inventory of the photographs and other paper materials in his collection is available through the Online Archive of California.

 For more information on the collection or assistance in using the materials, please contact Special Collections staff at email@example.com.